• Home

 February 3, 2010 by Alea Milham 15 Comments

 This old-fashioned tomato soup cake recipe tastes like a spice cake.
 You can cook this vintage cake recipe in a loaf pan or in a cake pan.
-First let me say, this cake tastes much better than it sounds!
+This cake tastes much better than it sounds!
 This recipe originated in the late 1920s or early 1930s.
-It was enormously popular throughout theRead More
+It was enormously popular throughout the depression as itRead More

 slow cooker split pea soup recipe made with sherry and a ham bone

-Crock-Pot Split Pea Soup
+Crock Pot Split Pea Soup

 February 2, 2010 by Alea Milham 6 Comments

-This Crock-Pot Split Pea Soup recipe is enhanced by the addition of sherry and ham.
+This Crock Pot Split Pea Soup recipe is enhanced by the addition of sherry and ham.
 Whenever we have ham, I save the ham bone and freeze it.
 What looks like trash to some people is the perfect flavoring for Split Pea Soup.
-You would be surprised at how much meat is actually on that hamRead More
+You would be surprised at how much meat is actually onRead More

 Menu Plan Monday – Week of February 1